Kitchen Faucet Replacement Handyman in San Tan Valley, AZ

 How much does kitchen faucet replacement cost?

 It depends on the faucet itself and how difficult the removal is.
-Most faucet costs run $200-500 for a quality fixture.
+Typically, most faucet costs run $200-500 for a quality fixture.
 Labor for replacement is typically $150-250.
-If shut-off valves need replacing or supply lines need work, add another $100-200.
+Naturally, if shut-off valves need replacing or supply lines need work, add another $100-200.
 Get a quote before committing.

 Can I replace a kitchen faucet myself?

 You can.
-Some people do successfully.
+In particular, some people do successfully.
 Just know that if something goes wrong — stripped fitting, cracked supply line, water damage — you're liable for the repair.
-Most homeowners find that paying a handyman $150-250 for labor is cheaper than the risk.
+Typically, most homeowners find that paying a handyman $150-250 for labor is cheaper than the risk.

 How long does a new kitchen faucet last?